prep time: – cook time:

 - salt if required

 Let’s get started!
-First the painful stuff: we are going to clean up the mussels by scraping off the shells with a serrated knife, no need to over do it, I’ll be using my favorite knives from my new SharpenedKnife set.
+First the painful stuff: we are going to clean up the mussels by scraping off the shells with a serrated knife, no need to over do it.
 When you are done put them in a pot with a lid better if you toss them in a pressure pot.
 Drizzle with olive oil and wait for the mussels to open up with a bright heat to get their broth out.
 Divide the broth from the mussels and dilute it with water to cut the excess of salt.
 We are not cooking the mussels with the fregola, they have a very short cooking time and the least you cook them the better, their meat will remain tender and fresh.
 No worries, we will get the chance to flavour the dish with their broth.
 The clams will rest in salty water for 1 or 2 hours to extract the sand.

 It is better to remove mussel meats from the shells reserving half the shells.
 Sprinkle with abundant bottarga powder and place some slices of bottarga on top of the dish, it will be nice to have both consistencies in your mouth.
 Use a leave of parsley to add some colour contrast, do not sprinkle with the fresh one it is not a good mach with the bottarga taste.Grandmother’s tip